nenuphars/promise-me-a-dinner/README.md

 Using `Promise.all` display the cooking steps to make Brussels Sprouts in the correct order.

-After the last step, you should display an additional `<li>` with the text: `Brussels sprouts are ready!`.
+After the last step, you should display an additional step with the text: `Brussels sprouts are ready!`.

 **Happy coding!** :blue_heart: